leylasahverdi/liquid_level_detection/README.md

 # Liquid Level Detection in Bottles 🧪📏

-This project presents three different approaches to detect **liquid levels in bottles** using image processing techniques with Python and OpenCV.
+This project presents **five different approaches** to detect **liquid levels in bottles** using image processing techniques with Python and OpenCV.

 ## 🔍 Methods Overview

-The repository includes three separate scripts, each employing a distinct approach to detect the horizontal liquid line (surface) inside transparent or semi-transparent bottles.
+The repository includes five separate scripts, each employing a distinct strategy to locate the horizontal liquid surface inside transparent or semi-transparent bottles.

 ### 1. `color_diff.py` – Pixel Intensity Analysis
 - Converts the image to grayscale.
 - Binarizes and normalizes the image.
 - Calculates **row-wise pixel intensity** (Y-axis).
-- Visualizes the intensity distribution to locate the liquid level.
+- Visualizes the intensity distribution as a bar plot.

-📊 Good for: Consistent lighting, clear separation between liquid and air.
+📊 Good for: Even lighting and clear air-liquid contrast.

 ---

 ### 2. `line_overlay.py` – Sobel + Morphological Filters
-- Applies vertical **Sobel edge detection** to highlight horizontal transitions.
+- Applies **Sobel Y edge detection** to enhance horizontal edges.
-- Uses **morphological closing and opening** to enhance continuous edges.
+- Uses **morphological closing and opening** to refine those edges.
-- Employs **Hough Line Transform** to detect horizontal lines.
+- Applies **Hough Line Transform** to detect straight horizontal lines.

-🧼 Good for: Bottles with sharp liquid-air edges and minor noise.
+🧼 Good for: Sharp edges and images with minimal noise.

 ---

-### 3. `line_detection_draw.py` – Hybrid Approach
+### 3. `line_detection_draw.py` – Hybrid Analysis
-- Combines Sobel + morphology with **row-wise pixel analysis**.
+- Combines Sobel, morphology, and **row-wise intensity summation**.
-- Normalizes the output and creates a **density bar plot**.
-- Visual inspection via intermediate steps using `cv.imshow()`.
+- Outputs both processed images and **bar plots** of pixel intensity.
+- Includes intermediate visualizations for debugging and evaluation.

-🧪 Good for: Complex backgrounds or cases where multiple techniques are needed.
+🧪 Good for: Complex scenes or noisy backgrounds.

+---

+### 4. `y_coordinate.py` – Horizontal Line Clustering
+- Extracts horizontal lines using Sobel + Canny + Hough.
+- Gathers the **Y-coordinates** of these lines.
+- Applies **KMeans clustering** to group and highlight representative liquid levels.

+📍 Good for: Precise line-level Y-coordinate localization.

+---

+### 5. `a_b_params.py` – Line Equation Clustering
+- Detects horizontal-ish lines and converts them to **slope-intercept (a, b)** form.
+- Clusters these lines using **KMeans** to group dominant line patterns.

+📐 Good for: Mathematical analysis and grouping of similar line orientations.

 ---